About Duke's Undergraduate Instruction

 Trinity is Duke’s liberal arts college.
 Steeped in academic tradition and infused with a sense of dynamic engagement, the college embraces the enduring philosophy of teaching and learning that empowers students with a broad base of knowledge and a strong sense of values and ethics.
 The college enhances the liberal arts tradition with robust opportunities to participate in independent research as well as civic and global engagement.

 Trinity College provides students with the opportunity to connect directly with the scholarship of Duke’s faculty.
-Faculty mentors guide undergraduates in their own research, much of it at the cutting edge of scholarship in the humanities, natural sciences, and social sciences.
+Faculty mentors guide undergraduates in their research, much of it at the cutting edge of scholarship in the humanities, natural sciences, and social sciences.
 In fact, undergraduates are integral to the production of knowledge as well as artistic productions.

-Trinity students learn to communicate persuasively, bring meaning to information, discern competing claims, and develop capacity for reasoning, analysis, and empathy.
+Trinity students learn to communicate persuasively, bring meaning to information, discern competing claims, and develop a capacity for reasoning, analysis, and empathy.
 Students join academic conversations grounded in values of integrity, freedom of inquiry and expression, respect for diversity and difference, and reliance on reason and evidence.

-Trinity College’s 671 faculty members teach in thirty-eight departments and programs.
+Trinity College’s 700+ faculty members teach in thirty-eight departments and programs.
 Many teach and collaborate across traditional disciplinary boundaries, which create distinctive interdisciplinary opportunities for students to learn without limits.
 The innovative course of study Trinity College students pursue encourages inquiry in and outside the classroom, laboratory, and studio.
 Global education, service learning, internships, and research opportunities complement classroom instruction to infuse students with the excitement of discovery and the opportunity to use knowledge in the service of society.

 Pratt School of Engineering